3.4 Parkinson's Disease, MS, ALS, & GBS

 PTA Interventions

-- Strategies for freezing: stop, reset posture, shift weight side to side, then step to a cue rather than pushing forward.
+• Strategies for freezing: stop, reset posture, shift weight side to side, then step to a cue rather than pushing forward (which causes festination and falls).

-- Emphasize posture extension, trunk rotation, reciprocal arm swing, balance, and fall prevention.
-Schedule sessions during peak "on" medication time when possible.
+• Emphasize posture extension, trunk rotation, reciprocal arm swing, balance, and fall prevention.
+Schedule sessions during peak "on" medication time (typically 45-60 minutes after a levodopa dose) and watch for end-of-dose "off" wearing.

 Multiple Sclerosis (MS)

 Multiple sclerosis (MS) is an autoimmune demyelinating disease of the central nervous system, often following a relapsing-remitting course.
-Symptoms vary widely: fatigue, weakness, spasticity, sensory loss, ataxia, visual changes, and bowel/bladder dysfunction.
+Symptoms vary widely: fatigue, weakness, spasticity, sensory loss, ataxia, optic neuritis and visual changes, intention tremor, and bowel/bladder dysfunction.

 Key PTA Precautions

-- Uhthoff's phenomenon: a rise in body temperature transiently worsens MS symptoms.
-The PTA keeps the patient cool — cooler treatment environments, cooling garments, hydration, exercising during cooler times of day, and avoiding hot modalities or overheating.
+• Uhthoff's phenomenon: a rise in core body temperature transiently worsens MS symptoms.
+Keep the patient cool — cooler treatment rooms, cooling garments, hydration, exercising in the cooler part of the day, and avoiding hot modalities, hot tubs, or overheating.

 Amyotrophic Lateral Sclerosis (ALS)

 Amyotrophic lateral sclerosis (ALS), or Lou Gehrig's disease, is a progressive degeneration of both upper and lower motor neurons, producing a mix of spasticity and flaccid weakness with atrophy and fasciculations.
-It is relentlessly progressive.
+It is relentlessly progressive and currently terminal, usually from respiratory failure.

 Key PTA Precautions

-- Monitor respiratory status closely.
-Respiratory muscle weakness is the leading cause of death; watch for shortness of breath, weak cough, and reduced endurance, and report changes promptly.
+• Monitor respiratory status closely.
+Respiratory muscle weakness is the leading cause of death; watch for shortness of breath, weak cough, orthopnea, and reduced endurance, and report changes promptly.

-- Avoid fatiguing, high-intensity exercise — overwork can worsen weakness in already-failing muscles.
+• Avoid fatiguing, high-intensity exercise — overwork can permanently worsen weakness in already-failing muscles.
 Use gentle, submaximal activity.

-- Focus on function, energy conservation, contracture prevention (PROM and stretching), safe mobility, caregiver training, and timely equipment (assistive devices, wheelchair, orthotics) as the disease progresses.
+• Focus on function, energy conservation, contracture prevention (PROM and stretching), safe mobility, caregiver training, and timely equipment (assistive devices, wheelchair, orthotics, communication aids) as the disease progresses.

 Guillain-Barre Syndrome (GBS)

-Guillain-Barre syndrome (GBS) is an acute, immune-mediated polyneuropathy, often after an infection.
-It classically produces a rapid, ascending, symmetrical paralysis beginning in the legs and moving upward, with risk to the respiratory muscles in severe cases.
-Unlike ALS, GBS is usually followed by gradual recovery over weeks to months in a descending pattern.
+Guillain-Barre syndrome (GBS) is an acute, immune-mediated polyneuropathy, often following a respiratory or gastrointestinal infection.
+It classically produces a rapid, ascending, symmetrical paralysis beginning in the legs and moving upward, with risk to the respiratory muscles in severe cases (some patients require mechanical ventilation).
+Unlike ALS, GBS is usually followed by gradual recovery over weeks to months, typically in a descending pattern, with most patients regaining substantial function.

 Key PTA Precaution